jmjf/to4ft/README.md

 #### Example reference-maintaining output from `npm run tbr:dev`

 Reference-maintaining output mirrors the source spec using imports and `Clone`.
-If you want to  abandon your OpenAPI spec, this option is easier to maintain than fully derefed.
+If you want to abandon your OpenAPI spec, this option is easier to maintain than fully dereferenced output.

 **WARNING:** If your schema `$ref`s `examples`, `links`, or other OpenAPI fields that do not generate types, `oas2tb4fastify` will not convert them and may produce unpredictable results.